Find Senior Living in South Carolina

 Search 632 senior living options

-See full list of all 632 licensed assisted senior living facilities in South Carolina for 2020.
-Senior Living Help enables senior citizens and their loved ones to search for every licensed assisted living facility in South Carolina.
-If you or your loved one are trying to locate a facility in any part of South Carolina with kind and caring staff who will help with daily living tasks such as taking a bath, dressing, eating, moving or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in South Carolina that is nearby.
+See full list of all 632 licensed assisted living communities in South Carolina for 2020.
+Senior Living Help enables senior citizens and their loved ones to find every licensed assisted living facility in South Carolina.
+If you or your loved one are looking for a facility in any part of South Carolina with loving and caring staff who will assist with daily living tasks such as bathing, getting dressed, eating, transferring or any other activities, please browse all facility listings below by your city or county, or alternatively use the search box above to find an assisted living facility in South Carolina that is near your location.

 Assisted living licensure term for the state of South Carolina is Community Residential Care Facilities, otherwise termed CRCFs and Assisted Living Facilities.
 The governing body that oversees licensing for these senior care facilities is the Board of Health and Environmental Control through the Division of Health Licensing.
 These facilities are responsible for providing room and board and a limited personal care service.
 In order to be licensed as a CRFC, the senior care facility must care for at least 2 residents.

 Fees and Related Costs for Assisted Living Services in South Carolina

 In the state of South Carolina, the statewide average for assisted living is on a pretty affordable scale at $2,275 monthly.
 Considering the national average of $4,000, even the most expensive cities in South Carolina are on average $4,526 per month, which is a bit above the national average.
 There are still plenty of choices that fall between that range.
 Cities like Florence, Spartanburg, and Sumter range $2,275 to $3,000.
 Charleston and Myrtle Beach have a range of $3,925 to $4,526 per month.
 When you include South Carolina memory care, it is at least on average $875 more per month.